henichole/eCommerce-Project/cleaning_data.md

 What issues will you address by cleaning the data?
 1. I recognized the duplications present in the tables, visitorId, fullVisitorId and ProductSKU.
-So I pulled the table out to identify them, then created new table with unique values, and I narrowed the rows down.
+First, I pulled the table out to identify them, then created new table with unique values, and I narrowed the rows down.

 2. After cleaning the duplicated rows, I realized that in the sales_by_sku, I have a total of 462 rows, which means I should have 462 unique products as my primary key in sales_by_sku table.
 However, when I switch to look for the productsku in sales_report, I only see 454.
 There must be 8 products missing.